 We have seen customers get extraordinary results after only one application of Auto-Rx® Plus.
 One application is all that is needed.
 The exception is sludge-prone engines.
 Sludge prone engines have manufacturer design problems that leave them vulnerable.
 Using a maintenance does of Auto-Rx® Plus with each oil change will give you added security that a second cleaning will not be needed.
 If you’ve experienced sludge in the past, it is important to understand why it occurred and then take steps to prevent it in the future.
 Servicing the PCV system on a regular basis is one way to be proactive when it comes to sludge prevention.

 Absolutely!
 Auto-Rx® Plus was created specifically for the do-it-yourselfer.
 Anyone can easily apply our product by following the simple application instructions.

-Auto-Rx® Plus is a highly concentrated combination of ester-based cleaning components and has a thick consistency.
-Shake the bottle thoroughly before use.
-If the bottle is intact and the contents have not been contaminated by foreign substances, Auto-Rx® Plus should remain viable for use.
+If the bottle is intact and the contents have not been contaminated by foreign substances, Auto-Rx® Plus should remain viable for use for many years.
 Auto-Rx® Plus pours best at room temperature.

 Each bottle of Auto-Rx® Plus contains 12 fluid ounces.
 It will take one full bottle to run the cleaning phase in the motor.
 It will take one-half bottle to treat the automatic transmission.
 It will normally take 1 to 2 fluid ounces to clean up a power steering unit.
 This will leave you with enough for one maintenance dose application after the initial cleaning of the motor.
 See the application instructions for greater detail.